 Ben is the current GeneSeek / Neogen coordinator for the breed worldwide.

-Tracy is currently a member of the Tamaskan Dog Register Committee of Breeders (CoB).
+Tracy is currently a member of the Tamaskan Dog Register Committee of Breeders (CoB) and the keeper of the registrar.
 The CoB meet on a regular basis to discuss the breeding aspect of Tamaskan in registered breeders homes.
 We oversee the registration of breeding dogs, new foundation dogs, and litter registrations.
 Tracy served on the Board for the US Tamaskan Dog Club from June 2012 - June 2013 as a Board Member, and from June 2013-August 2015 as the breed club President.
 During her tenure she helped organize the 2012 and 2013 Tamaskan Dog Show in Madison, WI.
 Here we held the national specialty for the breed as well as Annual Membership Meeting, USTDC Board Meeting, Breeder Lecture Series, Membership Workshop and get together.
 Tracy also spearheaded the re-writing of the Tamaskan Dog breed standard and formed a committee to oversee the editing and submission process of the standard to the Tamaskan Dog Register.
 The draft standard was finalized in November of 2013, and we proudly announce it's adoption by the TDR on the 14th of August 2016.
 Tracy also doggedly pursued breed recognition with the American Rare Breed Association, a process which took well over a year for which to prepare.
 In October of 2013, the Tamaskan Dog was accepted into ARBA which sets TDR Tamaskan Dogs apart from back yard breeders and puppy mills.
 Registered TDR Tamaskan can now compete at ARBA venues across the United States and even in Canada!
 Tracy is currently taking a hiatus from the USTDC to raise her daughter and focus on her pack.

 Ben and Tracy are long-time wild dog fans.
 Tracy researched coyotes for over ten years, and gave over 40 public lectures on them.
 Her undergraduate degrees are in biology and cinematography, and she holds a Master's degree in Science & Natural History Filmmaking from Montana State University.
 Tracy currently works for the PA Game Commission as a filmmaker and photographer.
 Ben has a photography degree but has returned to his original love of the natural sciences as well as criminal justice and now works as a DCNR Park Ranger.